 - Criminal Background Check/Clearances

 - Professional Resume

-A national background check is required for most facilities.
+A national personal background check is required for most facilities.
 Many sites offer national background checks.
 Different sites will have various costs based on the insurance the user holds.
-One website our students often use is the FBI National Background Check.
-To begin the process, follow the link and click on “Schedule an Appointment.”
-Then, follow the prompts to register for your appointment.
-Make sure to state that “it is a personal record review.”
+One website our students often use is backgroundchecks.com.
+To begin the process, follow the link and begin to fill out the form titled “Start Your Check Today.”
+Then, follow the prompts.
+Make sure to fill out the personal background check.